My baby is here, now what? What to expect during your first week with a newborn

 Hormone Crash – ‘Baby Blues’

 During pregnancy you have many different hormones helping to keep your pregnancy healthy and to help you to give birth.
 Once your baby is born these hormones drop to your pre-pregnancy levels, however some women notice this change more than others.
 It’s called the ‘baby blues’ and usually starts a few days after birth and can leave you anxious, tearful and overwhelmed.
 It’s very common and usually only lasts a few days.
-If you find that you’re still feeling the affects of this after three weeks, speak to your midwife, health visitor or GP.
+If you find that you’re still feeling the effects of this after three weeks, speak to your midwife, health visitor or GP.

 Bleeding – ‘Lochia’